 1. Strict Liquor Laws:

 By now it is no secret that this family likes our libations, so it will come as no surprise that we were stoked to be visiting the land of Scotch and beer.
 Shockingly, Glasgow has recently enforced some strict liquor licensing laws.
 So what does this mean for you?
 Well, if you are traveling with kids, you can’t be in some establishments after 8:00pm if alcohol is still being served.
 Some restaurants don’t serve alcohol after 8:00pm, which means kids can stay.
 You can’t purchase alcohol at markets or liquor stores after 10:00pm.
 In pubs last call is 11:00pm and pubs close at midnight.
-We learned about these laws the hard way the first two days, which you can read about in related about in my Hot Mama Diaries or our Ultimate Guide.
+We learned about these laws the hard way the first two days, which you can read about in related about in our Ultimate Guide.